Top 10 Most Expensive & Cheapest Brooklyn Neighborhoods to Rent for 2019

 Two neighborhoods that just missed the top five for lowest cost are Dyker Heights and Cypress Hills.

 Dyker Heights is a gorgeous affluent residential neighborhood bordering Bensonhurst.
-It's also home to one of the greatest holiday light displays in New York.
+Neighboring Bay Ridge should also offer plenty of affordable rental deals!

 Try the PropertyNest rent affordability calculator and find out what salary you should be making in to rent in your desired Brooklyn neighborhood.